yavuztas/cap-source/README.md

 * [Groovy](https://groovy-lang.org)
 * [Spock Framework](https://spockframework.org)

-Otherwise, it wouldn't be possible to make this project, at least not in a couple of days :)
+Otherwise, it wouldn't be possible to make this project, at least in a reasonable time :)